4ydan/cv/resume.md

 ## Summary

-Master student at TU Vienna.
+* Bachelor and Masters student at TU Vienna.
 * 4 years of part-time cutting edge experience in the welding industry using Python/C++ and Linux.
+* Interested in Software Engineering projects especially DevOps and Testing.

 ## Experience